Sign Up

 • Post-exposure evaluation, treatment, and follow-up

-The recommendations in Standard 1910.1030 differ slightly from infection control advice from the CDC and other authoritative sources.
-These differences are not important; the essential content and the basic recommendations are the same.
+The HBV vaccination recommendations in Standard 1910.1030 differ slightly from the infection control advice of the CDC and other authoritative sources.
+These differences are not critically important; the essential content and the basic recommendations are the same.

 Hepatitis B Vaccination

-Standard 1910.1030 states that employers must offer hepatitis B vaccination to at-risk employees at no cost (OSHA, 2016).
-Employees are exempt if they are vaccinated, antibody testing shows that they are immune, or the use of the vaccine is contraindicated (OSHA, 2016; OSHA, 2011).
+Standard 1910.1030 states that employers must offer hepatitis B vaccination to at-risk employees at no cost (OSHA, n.d.).
+Employees are exempt if they have been vaccinated, if antibody testing shows that they are immune, or if the vaccine is contraindicated (OSHA, n.d.).

 Engineering and Work Practice Controls

-Engineering controls are devices, equipment, and procedures that help reduce the risk of exposure to bloodborne pathogens (OSHA, 2016).
-Examples of engineering controls mentioned in Standard 1910.1030 are disposal containers for needles and sharps, needleless systems for self-sheathing needles, and sharps with built-in injury protection (OSHA, 2016).
-Example: Sharps with engineered sharps injury protections means a non-needle sharp or a needle device used for withdrawing body fluids, accessing a vein or artery, or administering medications or other fluids, with a built-in safety feature or mechanism that effectively reduces the risk of an exposure incident (OSHA, 2016).
+Engineering controls are devices, equipment, and procedures that help reduce the risk of exposure to bloodborne pathogens (OSHA, n.d.).
+Examples of engineering controls mentioned in Standard 1910.1030 are disposal containers for needles and sharps, needleless systems for self-sheathing needles, and sharps with built-in injury protection (OSHA, n.d.).
+Example: Sharps with engineered sharps injury protections means that a non-needle sharp or a needle device used for withdrawing body fluids, accessing a vein or artery, or administering medications or other fluids has a built-in safety feature or mechanism that effectively reduces the risk of an exposure incident (OSHA, n.d.).

 Standard Precautions

 The OSHA Bloodborne Pathogens standard recommends using Universal Precautions.
 Universal Precautions were the original CDC infection guidelines for preventing exposure to and transmission of bloodborne pathogens.
-Standard Precautions, which were developed later, added to and expanded Universal Precautions.
-Standard Precautions are universally used by healthcare facilities today.
+Standard precautions, which were developed later, were added to and expanded to universal precautions.
+Standard Precautions are used by all healthcare facilities today.

 Standard Precautions include: